fredericoco/microservices/K8/README.md

 ### K8 diagram
 ![kubernetes_architecture_diagram_explained](https://user-images.githubusercontent.com/39882040/156428941-c05497d4-e981-42ff-8dd4-68abdda6a755.png)
+The diagram above shows the architecture of a k8 clusture.
 ### What is self healing with K8
+Self-healing is a feature provided by the Kubernetes open-source system.
+If a containerized app or an application component fails or goes down, Kubernetes re-deploys it to retain the desired state.
 ### K8 roll back - how to use it
+ Kubernetes has a built-in rollback mechanism.
+There are several strategies when it comes to deploying apps into production.
+In Kubernetes, rolling updates are the default strategy to update the running version of your app.
+The rolling update cycles previous Pod out and bring newer Pod in incrementally.

+ The command is `kubectl rollout undo deploy my-deployment-name -n my-namespace`.